Sand Lake Walleye Fishing Guide Minnesota Fishing and Favorite Lakes and Resort Information Section updated

-Sand Lake, is located North of Deer River and is halfway between Cutfoot Sioux to the West and Jessie Lake to the East.
+Sand Lake is located North of Deer River and is halfway between Cutfoot Sioux to the West and Jessie Lake to the East.
 Sand Lake provides visitors with everything you could hope for in a northern Minnesota fishing trip.
 There are protected bays, wind swept flats and everything in between.
 It’s about 3700 acres and offers some especially nice scenery during the fall when colors are fantastic.
 Sand Lake's two distinctly different sections accommodate a variety of fishing styles.
 There are also a variety of smaller connecting waters that are great fun for the explorer.

 Sand Lake has a large main section that is primarily shallow water with lots of weed beds, shoreline points and a smattering of mid lake humps.
 On the North end of this section, you'll find the entrance to Little Sand Lake and on the East side you'll find your way in to Birds Eye Lake.